 How coaches treat little kids as people makes a huge difference in how much they help them as players.

-Articulate consequences ahead of time, and make sure both kids and parents hear this information.
+Articulate consequences ahead of time and ensure both kids and parents hear this information.

 Add in a lot of small-sided scrimmages as well.
 Keep activities short and give plenty of water breaks.